christophevg/human-parser-generator/README.md

 ## Current Status

+As of February 18, I tagged the repository `v1.0`.
+At that point I left that the current code base was capable of the objectives I had set forward at the beginning:

 * A trivial example of a small subset of the Pascal language can be parsed.
 * The generator is capable of generating a parser for its own EBNF-like definition language, which means its self-hosting (see also below for more information on this feature).
 * A parser for a more complex grammar for Cobol record definitions (aka Copybooks) is capable of parsing a set of example Copybooks and outputs an nice corresponding parser.

+Since then I've started working on improving things that didn't turn out the way I wanted or expected:

+* The emitted generator became less _human_ with more complex grammars, such as the one for Cobol Copybooks.
+Especially the nested `try { ... } catch { ... }` blocks were no longer nice on the eye and hard to read.
+So I started implementing an inner-DSL.
+See below for more info.

 ## Example